Why handwriting is important

 Handwriting is an essential life skill.

-For example, children who can write smoothly and clearly are better able to use writing to record their thoughts and ideas.
-When handwriting is automatic, their ideas can flow.
+For example, children who can write smoothly and clearly are better able to use writing to record thoughts and ideas.
+When handwriting is automatic, ideas can flow.
 Children also need to write for many school lessons and tasks.

-And we need handwriting skills to do many tasks later in life like writing birthday cards, filling in forms and signing important documents.
+And we need handwriting skills to do many tasks later in life, like writing birthday cards, filling in forms and signing important documents.

-How children learn handwriting
+How handwriting develops

 Handwriting is a complex skill that develops over time.
-To learn handwriting children need to combine fine motor skills, language, memory and concentration.
+To learn handwriting, children need to combine fine motor skills, language, memory and concentration.
 They also need to practise and follow instructions.

 You can encourage your child to develop an interest in handwriting by giving them opportunities to draw, scribble and write.
 This prepares your child for the formal handwriting they’ll learn at school.